SalesforceLabs/survey-force/readme.md

 - Pull source from this GitHub repo from "master" branch
 - Push this code to a sandbox
   - Ensure to keep track of any custom changes you may have made to this application and implement those changes again
 - Test all the new changes
 - Once testing is complete, push those changes to product and re-test

-#### Pcakage installation
+#### Package Installation
 - In sandbox, you can uninstall older package version
 - Install latest package from AppExchange
   - Ensure to keep track of any custom changes you may have made to this application and implement those changes again
 - Test all the new changes
 - Once testing is complete, push those changes to product and re-test

 ## Issues